chengzg/SDC_behavior_cloning/writeup_report.md

 The model contains 2 dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 92)
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 88)

 #### 4. Appropriate training data